mannysz/uw/README.md

 ## Contributions

 ~~I am lazy and did not create any sort of automatic installation procedure using `curl` or `wget` although that would be the ideal way of installing this tool~~.
-Any sort of contribution will be reviewed and accepted as long as the main `uwrapper.sh` file is kept under fifty lines of code and the contribution is meaningful.
+Any sort of contribution is very welcome as long as the main `uwrapper.sh` file is kept simple, well documented, small, and the contribution is meaningful.